Trip guide

 Direct but still Route 17

-Use Jacksonville as the launch, make Brunswick the one intentional Georgia stop, and protect enough arrival time for Savannah to work as a real finish.
+Use Jacksonville as the launch, make Brunswick the one intentional Georgia stop, and protect enough arrival time for Savannah to work as a real finish instead of a late arrival.

 Full coastal day